mackenzieleach/screwthereview/Reports/Week3StatusReport.md

 **Upcoming Plans & Goals**
 * **Goal 1:** Use the Yelp API to make a simple GET request.
-* **Goal 2:** Determine what filters we want for the application and which API calls we should make.
+* **Goal 2:** Looking into mockup tools or blocking out a rough draft of the app on PowerPoint.

 &nbsp;